 There are a lot of reasons that Alzheimer’s disease can be scary, but the main one is all the unknowns: what happens in some people’s brains, and if or how the progression of symptoms can be slowed down.
 The staff at Above and Beyond Home Health Care is hoping for answers to both of these questions, and someday, a way to cure it completely!

-Until then, we’ll continue to assist clients in the Cedar Rapids area who have been diagnosed with this form of dementia and their families.
+Until then, we’ll continue to assist patients in the Cedar Rapids area who have been diagnosed with this form of dementia and their families.
 Along with the mental and emotional challenges involved with loved ones forgetting their memories and other important details, family members and caregivers can face other challenges such as security and safety.

-We’re also always happy to share what we’ve observed with our clients and learned from Iowa medical providers over the years, whether someone is just beginning to show signs of the disease or their disease is more advanced and they may need hospice care.
+We’re also always happy to share what we’ve observed with our patients and learned from Iowa medical providers over the years, whether someone is just beginning to show signs of the disease or their disease is more advanced and they may need hospice care.

 We also keep an eye on much of the research taking place at a national level, since Alzheimer’s is becoming a huge focus as the population ages.
 Some studies are looking at possible causes; some are looking at possible ways to delay its onset or to slow its progression, and some are looking at how other health factors may impact the disease positively or negatively.

 One area that is interesting researchers is possible links between Alzheimer’s disease and sleep.

 It’s well-known that regular sleep can benefit people’s health, and poor sleep habits can be detrimental.
 Poor sleep can also make people more susceptible to other health conditions as well, including memory problems.